 1. Rent pricing

 When you put an available unit on the market, how will you choose an appropriate rental rate?
 Setting the rent too high will make it difficult to attract residents, potentially increasing your vacancy rate, while setting it too low will make it hard to cover your mortgage cost and maintenance overhead.
 A property management company will have enough insight into the local rental economy to know exactly how high you can realistically set the rent, given your property’s location, quality, and the time of year of the vacancy.
+With local property management services in Greenville, SC to Memphis, TN, Great Jones has experienced professionals in every local market to help you set rent accurately.

 2. Tenant selection